These sourdough bagels are delicious and thick with that iconic chewy crust that you get with New York-style bagels.

 Once the water is boiling, stir in a heaped tablespoon of honey.
 This is going to help set the chewy crust and gives the bagels a golden sheen without the need for egg wash.
 Trust me, it's good!

 Some bagel recipes use baking soda instead of honey to give the golden colour.
 I don't because I think it gives the bagels a different flavour from baking soda.
 One that resembles soft pretzels.
 Try sourdough pretzels here!

 Drop the bagels in the water one at a time.
 If your pot is small, boil them in batches, but work quickly.

 Let them poach in the water for 1 minute, flipping them after 30 seconds.

 Drain the bagels on a rack and sprinkle over any seeds for toppings whilst they are still sticky from the water.

 Generously flour a baking tray with semolina flour or use baking paper and gently place the bagels on it.

-Place them in the oven and let them bake for 2-3 minutes before turning the oven down to 200°C fan-bake, or 220°C regular oven.
+Bake them in the hot oven for 2-3 minutes before turning the oven down to 200°C fan-bake, or 220°C regular oven.
 Bake for another 20 minutes until golden brown.